alx741/dotfiles/README.md

 This is a personal enviroment configuration that includes configuration files for:

+* Using Solarized Light color scheme

-- Vim
+- Vim (deprecated.
+Using NeoVim now)
+- NeoVim
 - Tmux
 - Zsh
 - Tilda
 - Git
-- Dwm
+- Dwm (deprecated.
+Using Ratpoison now)
 - Ratpoison
 - X (xinit)
-- Using Solarized Light color scheme